sanchitvasdev/Enigmaque/README.md

 <h1>Enigmaque</h1>
 <h3>This is an app in which you can play various short-time games.
-It includes very famous games like Sudoku and TicTacToe.</h3>
+It includes very famous games like Sudoku and TicTacToe.
+Following are the app screens:</h3>
 <br>
 <br>
 <h3><i>Match all 10 pairs of cards to win the game.</i></h3>